-Description Functions, data sets, analyses and examples from the third edition of the book "A Handbook of Statistical Analyses Using R" (Torsten Hothorn and Brian S. Everitt, Chapman & Hall/CRC, 2014).
+Description Functions, data sets, analyses and examples from the book "A Handbook of Statistical Analyses Using R" (Brian S. Everitt and Torsten Hothorn, Chapman & Hall/CRC, 2006).
 The first chapter of the book, which is entitled "An Introduction to R", is completely included in this package, for all other chapters, a vignette containing all data analyses is available.
-In addition, Sweave source code for slides of selected chapters is included in this package (see HSAUR3/inst/slides).
-The publishers web page is '<https://www.routledge.com/A-Handbook-of-Statistical-Analyses-using-R/